szu-ai/safe-driving-drl/README.md

 </p>

 <p align="justify">
 <b>Video 03: Curved road, near-zero visibility.</b> The ego handles a sharp curve under dense fog with near-zero forward visibility.
-Rising epistemic uncertainty from the critic ensemble suppresses exploration, causing the agent to decelerate and tighten steering gradually rather than commit to an aggressive line — the cautious behaviour predicted by beta(sigma_bar) = beta0 * (1 - sigma_bar).
+Rising epistemic uncertainty from the critic ensemble suppresses exploration, causing the agent to decelerate and tighten steering gradually rather than commit to an aggressive line, the cautious behaviour predicted by beta(sigma_bar) = beta0 * (1 - sigma_bar).
 </p>

 ---